nitsa/patents/README.md

-# Published Patents
+# Published patents
-This repository contains published patents.
+This repository contains published patents in which I participated as part of the inventors team.